ris-tlp/gitignore-bash/README.md

 # gitignore-bash
-A small command line utility to add files to your gitignore dotfile directly
+A command line utility to add files to your gitignore dotfile directly.
+Small project to learn Bash scipting.